How To Become a Licensed Real Estate Agent in New York

 It can also be as different as a new agent being treated as a fully autonomous agent and receiving a fair split of their commission.

-If you're interested in working with a team you should ask a lot of the same questions you would ask a sponsoring broker, including what you'd be expected to do as a new team member.
+If you're interested in working with a team, you should ask many of the same questions a sponsoring broker would ask, including what you'd be expected to do as a new team member.

 Pros and Cons of Joining a Real Estate Team as a New Agent